moranshkolnik/RobustQuantization/README_RobustQuantization.md

 ## Installation

-1. unzip the project: Robust_Quantization_With_KURE
+1. git clone https://github.com/moranshkolnik/RobustQuantization.git or unzip the project: Robust_Quantization_With_KURE
 2. Create a Python virtual environment
     a. create env
     ```